IN THE PRESS

 GUEST POSTS AND ESSAYS Can be found here.

-Brooklyn-born Richie Narvaez is author of the award-winning collection Roachkiller and Other Stories and the gentrification thriller Hipster Death Rattle.
-His latest novel is the historical YA mystery Holly Hernandez and the Death of Disco.
+Brooklyn-born Richie Narvaez is author of the award-winning collection Roachkiller and Other Stories, the gentrification thriller Hipster Death Rattle, and the historical YA mystery Holly Hernandez and the Death of Disco.
+His latest book is the collection Noiryorican.

 FOR INQUIRIES, CONTACT: richienarvaez (a) gmail [dot] com